Bank Fraud And Counterfeiting

 White collar crimes are serious offenses in Florida and throughout the United States.
 A white collar bank fraud criminal conviction can have life-altering consequences if you are convicted.
-If you are under investigation for or have been indicted or otherwise charged with the white collar crime of bank fraud, you should immediately contact federal defense attorney Corey Cohen at 407-246-0066.
+If you are under investigation for or have been indicted or otherwise charged with the white collar crime of bank fraud, you should immediately contact the federal defense attorneys at 407-246-0066.

-At The Law Office of Corey I. Cohen, we have former state and federal prosecutors who know both sides of the system to help you get the best results.
-Corey is also a member of the federal Criminal Justice Act (CJA) panel for the Middle District of Florida.
+At The Law Office of Corey I. Cohen & Associates, our founder is a former state and federal prosecutor who knows both sides of the system to help you get the best results.
+Corey I Cohen is also a member of the federal Criminal Justice Act (CJA) panel for the Middle District of Florida.
+Our entire defense team benefits from his extensive background prosecuting and defending criminal cases, including bank fraud.

 The Federal Bank Fraud Statute, 18 U.S.C. § 1344, Provides as Follows: